 Enhance the Club’s public profile using social media, the website and other mediums to share the Watsonville Rotary’s story with the community and prospective members about who we are, what we do, future events and programs, and the support we offer to our community through local service programs and financial grants and other support.

 The committee coordinates members’ participation in enlisting sponsors, soliciting live and silent auction items, marketing, and coordinating all the logistics for the Annual Lobster Feed and Gala.
 This event is the largest fundraiser of the year for the Club.

 Tom House & John Kegebein

 Plan annual BBQ event for Club members and their friends and families.

 Grants Review Committee

-Coordinate with E.A.
-Hall, Renaissance, and New School Principals regarding Student of the Month presentation at our Club and our Club off-site meetings at the schools, coordinate scholarships awards and presentations at end of school year, track scholarship recipients and invite them to attend a meeting or otherwise stay in contact with Club, schedule Reading Buddies and GET MEMBERS WHO PARTICIPATE TO UNDERGO BACKGROUND CHECKS AND TRAINING.
+Coordinate with Rotary-adopted school Principals for E.A.
+Hall, Renaissance High, and New School regarding the “Student of the Month” presentation at our Club and our Club’s occasional off-site lunch meetings at the schools.
+Coordinate scholarships awards and presentations at the end of the school year, track scholarship recipients, and invite them to attend a meeting or otherwise stay in contact with Club.

-Rotary Foundation Giving/Grants
+Rotary International Foundation Giving/Grants